 - Instant Pot shredded chicken tacos with only 3 ingredients.

 Also be sure to check out these 20 healthy freezer meals you can cook from frozen in your Instant Pot.
-And here you can browse 45 other healthy Instant Pot recipes.
+And here you can browse 45 other healthy Instant Pot recipes and our entire category of Instant Pot recipes.

 - Lay chicken breasts in a single layer (if using frozen make sure they are separated) and sprinkle with garlic powder, salt and pepper.
 Toss to coat evenly with tongs or hands.